If the weather is a bit humid then just check the maps below to see where the latest lightning strikes are happening.

 In terms of the UK map the age of the Lightning strikes is shown by the colour coding in the top left hand corner of the map, where white is the newest (within 20 minutes) and red the oldest (2 hours ago) and the total number of strikes recorded are shown in the top right hand corner:

-Although we don’t have a map at the moment, we are measuring lighting strikes and their frequency within 25miles of the Crondall Weather Station which you can see here
+Although we don’t have a map at the moment, we are measuring lighting strikes and their frequency within 25miles of the Crondall Weather Station which you can see here and here’s our summary for now and the year

 Or if you want a second opinion for the UK…